Stories from Two World Traditions

 Antiochus outlawed the Jewish religion and demanded that all Jews worship the Greek gods.
-He enforced a series of increasingly oppressive laws, which peaked when Antiochus had a statue of Zeus put up in Jerusalem’s holy Second Temple, and ordered that Jews be forced to sacrifice pigs to the Greek gods inside the temple.
-A Jewish priest named Mattathias stepped forward, but instead of sacrificing a pig, he whipped around and attacked the Greek soldiers.
+He enforced a series of increasingly oppressive laws, which peaked when Antiochus had a statue of Zeus put up in Jerusalem’s holy Second Temple and ordered that Jews be forced to sacrifice pigs to the Greek gods inside the temple.
+A Jewish priest named Mattathias stepped forward, but instead of offering a pig, he whipped around and attacked the Greek soldiers.

-Afterwards, Judas and his followers immediately set to work cleansing the temple, rebuilding the altar, and lighting the menorah.
+Afterward, Judas and his followers immediately set to work cleansing the temple, rebuilding the altar, and lighting the menorah.
 By Torah law, only specially prepared pure olive oil could be used on the menorah there, and they only had enough of it for one day.
-But as Judas and his followers watched in amazement, the menorah and its meager amounts of oil miraculously stayed lit for a full eight nights, giving them just enough time to prepare more olive oil.
+But as Judas and his followers watched in amazement, the menorah and its meager amounts of oil miraculously stayed lit for a total of eight nights, giving them just enough time to prepare more olive oil.
 Astounded, they declared those eight nights an annual holiday.

-In contrast with Hanukkah’s celebration of a specific event, Christmas is a huge mix of independently-created traditions from all over Europe.
+In contrast with Hanukkah’s celebration of a specific event, Christmas is a massive mix of independently-created traditions from all over Europe.
 Mostly, it is the result of Jesus’ birthday on December 25th being swirled together with the Roman holiday of Saturnalia.

-While BookSpring avoids holiday-themed books through our regular program distributions out of respect for the diverse religions that families teach and practice at home, there are many great children’s books at places like BookPeople and Half-Priced Books, both of whom support BookSpring year round.
+While BookSpring avoids holiday-themed books through our regular program distributions out of respect for the diverse religions that families teach and practice at home, there are many great children’s books at places like BookPeople and Half-Priced Books, both of whom support BookSpring year-round.
 In any case, pick up a present for your child to read during the winter holidays!
 It’s a gift that will keep on giving.